anematode/cse15l-lab-report/week1.md

     cowpox@Cowpox:/sbin$
     ```

+    The starting directory here is `/sbin`.
 When `cd` gets a single directory as its argument, it enters that directory.
 In this case, I passed it an absolute path to `sbin`, which contains Linux system binaries.
 The working directory was moved from `/home/cowpox` to `/sbin`.

 3. Example when passing a file (invalid):